Comment on page

 Substreams is a streaming engine similar to Fluvio, Kafka, Apache Spark, and RabbitMQ, where a blockchain node serving as a deterministic data source acts as the producer.
 Its logs-based architecture through Firehose allows users to send custom code for streaming and ad hoc querying of the available data.

 A lot of questions arise around Substreams and Subgraphs as they are both part of The Graph ecosystem.
-Substreams has been created by StreamingFast team, the first core developers teams outside of Edge & Node, the founding team of The Graph.
+Substreams has been created by the StreamingFast team, the first core developers teams outside of Edge & Node, the founding team of The Graph.
 It was created in response to different use cases especially around analytics and big data that couldn't be served by Subgraph due to its current programming model.
 Here some of the key points for which Substreams were created:

 - Offer a streaming-first approach to consuming/transforming blockchain's data